 Get your guest room ready with these guest room essentials!
 Most of these things don’t cost much, but they will make your overnight guests feel more comfortable and at home.
 You don’t have to be a hospitality guru to have a welcoming guest room.

-What to put in your guest room and bath
+Guest room essentials: What to put in your guest bedroom and guest bath

 If you’re expecting overnight guests during the holidays, this is the perfect opportunity to spruce up your guest room and ensure it has all the essentials your guests might want during their stay.
 Whether they’re traveling from across the country or just over a few states, your guests will be grateful if you’re able to anticipate their needs.

 Growing up, I watched my parents practice hospitality often.
 They were really good at knowing how to make our guests feel comfortable and welcome, and I’ve taken their example with me into adulthood.
 But if you didn’t grow up with a model of hospitality, preparing a guest room can seem daunting and stressful.